adhithyakrishna/adhithyakrishna.github.io/content/en/tech/java_concurrency_in_practice/Fundamentals/thread_safety.md

 The portions of code that are outside the ```synchronized blocks``` operate exclusively on local variables, which are not shared across threads and therefore do not require synchronization.

-Acquiring and releasing a lock has some overhead, so it is undesirable to break down synchronized blocks too far (even though it would not compromize atomicity).
+Acquiring and releasing a lock has some overhead, so it is undesirable to break down synchronized blocks too far (even though it would not compromise atomicity).

 CachedFactorizer holds the lock when accessing state variables and for the duration of compound actions but releases it before executing the potentially long-running factorization operation.
 This preserves thread safety without affecting concurrency.